Parent-Child Arrangement (Income Flows “Down”)

 Another thought along these lines involves a multi-member LLC where you and another non-spouse partner are the members.
-Later in a later chapter you’ll learn that one of the limitations of an S corporation is that distributions must be made in the same percentage as ownership.
+Later in another chapter you’ll learn that one of the limitations of an S corporation is that distributions must be made in the same percentage as ownership.
 So, if you are 50-50 with another shareholder, distributions must also be 50-50.

 What’s plan B then?
+Easy!

 We create three entities.
 A holding company that is a multi-member LLC (MMLLC), with each member being an S corporation.
 Each S corporation is owned 100% by each principal involved.
 Stay with us on this one.
-The following example shows three S corporations as members of the MMLLC, but just ignore one side if you are two-person show.
+The following example shows three S corporations as members of the MMLLC, but just ignore one side if you are a two-person show.

 The MMLLC is really a funnel.
 All revenue goes in, all common expenses are paid out such as internet, copier lease, admin functions, etc., and an Operating Agreement dictates how the distributions are to be handled.
 K-1s are issued to the members which happen to be S corporations.
 And then those S corporations pay a reasonable salary to its respective sole shareholder and distribute the remainder.

 Let’s break this down with an example. $250,000 is earned by the MMLLC after expenses.
 S Corp 1 receives $125,000 according to the Operating Agreement (yet it remains a 1/3 owner).
 S Corp 1 pays out a reasonable salary of $55,000 and distributes $70,000.
 S Corp 2 receives $60,000 and S Corp 3 receives the balance… and both S corporations pay out a reasonable salary and distribute the remainder.

 There are some excellent benefits with this arrangement beyond the income splitting and saving of self-employment taxes.
 Each S corporation is independent.
 In referencing the previous schematic, there are some intangible yet valuable advantages-